Inneren12/ARWeld/docs/stage.md

    - All repositories use `@Singleton` scope and `@Inject` constructor

 5. **DI Modules (core-data):**
-   - `DataModule` — Provides ArWeldDatabase singleton using Room.databaseBuilder()
+   - `DataModule` — Provides AppDatabase singleton using Room.databaseBuilder()
    - `DataModule` — Provides DAOs (WorkItemDao, EventDao) from database
    - `RepositoryModule` — Binds repository interfaces to implementations using @Binds